Python3pkg/GitHooks/README.rst

 - unittest:
    python unittest runner
+- pylint:
+   fail if pylint code rate is below `accepted_code_rate`
-- pylint
+- pep8:
+   fail if pep8 show any message
-- pep8
+- pep257:
+   fail if pep257 show any message
-- jshint
+- jshint:
+   fail if jshint show any message

 In near future more checkers will be added, especially for php and js.